FAQs: Generative AI in Teaching, Learning, & Technology Guidelines

 search

-When instructors have enabled plagiarism/AI detection in Canvas assignments, students are presented with the following: “I agree to the tool's End-User License Agreement.
+When instructors have enabled plagiarism detection in Canvas assignments, students are presented with the following: “I agree to the tool's End-User License Agreement.
 This submission is my own, unique writing and work.
 I understand that if I use ideas or words that are not my own, without giving appropriate credit/citations, I could be reported for violating the Academic Honesty Policy.”
 Students must check the box next to this statement in order to submit their work.
+AI generated content is not considered "unique writing and work" and will be considered plagiarism if not allowed and cited in a course.

-• Caution should be used when choosing a freely-available AI detection tool (such as GPTZero) or using other non WWU authorized subscription based AI detection tools.
-To avoid disclosing any protected information, work submitted to these tools should be fully anonymized.
+• Do not share personally-identifying information: Caution should be used when choosing a third-party AI detection tools to avoid disclosing any protected information.
+Work submitted to these tools should be fully anonymized, per Interim Generative AI Guidelines from the State.

 • Student works, as part of their educational record, are protected by FERPA privacy laws as well as confidentiality laws.
 In Canvas assignments where plagiarism/AI detection are implemented, students are presented with an opportunity to agree to terms (see “What do students agree to” above).
 Protections are in place with contracted products such as Canvas and TurnItIn when they have agreed to protect WWU FERPA data and WWU has designated them as “school officials.”
 As long as the student work is fully anonymized, selections from the student’s submitted work can be put into other available AI-detection tools for further evaluation.